kscout/site-reliability/deployments.md

 [Mongo Chart](https://github.com/kscout/mongo-chart) implement both these deployment types.

-By using shared charts improvements made to one deployment are shared across all applications.
+By using shared charts, improvements made to one deployment are shared across all applications.

 ## Docker Tags